gvrooyen/gleam/exercises/concept/sticker-shop/.docs/instructions.md

 Lucy has an online sticker shop, where she sells cute stickers featuring everyone's favourite programming languages.
 People from all around the world buy her stickers, and she's having some trouble dealing with all the different currencies.

-Create a program that Lucy can use calculate prices while being sure that she's always using the correct currency.
+Create a program that Lucy can use to calculate prices while being sure that she's always using the correct currency.

 ## 1. Define the `Usd`, `Eur`, and `Jpy` types